CookiePLMonster/CookiePLMonster.github.io/_posts/2018-12-29-5-years-of-silentpatch.md

 To celebrate the anniversary, I created an interactive timeline showing all major events throughout SilentPatch development.
 Hope you'll find it entertaining!

-Legend for colours is as follows:
+The legend for colours is as follows:
-- Blue -- SilentPatch events
+- Blue -- SilentPatch events.
-- Green -- miscellaneous events directly related to SilentPatch
+- Green -- miscellaneous events directly related to SilentPatch.
-- Pink -- events related to other modifications, which were relevant for SilentPatch development nonetheless
+- Pink -- events related to other modifications, which were relevant for SilentPatch development nonetheless.
-- Orange -- 'community spotlight' events
+- Orange -- 'community spotlight' events.

 I recommend opening the timeline in a separate browser tab and viewing it fullscreen!
 <iframe width="100%" height="450" src="https://time.graphics/embed?v=1&id=202189" frameborder="0" allowfullscreen></iframe>